-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid

-Note: Suggested order of precedence for counting non-need money as need-based: 6.
-Non-need outside grants
+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as Note: Suggested order of precedence for counting non-need money as need-based:

 - 1. Non-need institutional grants

 - 2. Non-need tuition waivers

 - 3. Non-need athletic awards

 - 4. Non-need federal grants

-- 5. Non-need state grants
+- 5 Non-need state grants

-7. Non-need student loans 8.
-Non-need parent loans
+7. Non-need student loans

-9. Non-need work
+- 8. Non-need parent loans - 9.
+Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify